atlassubbed/atlas-recursive-auth/README.md

 ### low-level api

 Now that we've instantiated our authorizer, we can wrap requests with the `ensure` method.
+The `ensure` method makes sure that the code inside of it is re-run with new credentials if it doesn't have valid credentials.
 This API can be used directly if you need more control over error handling, but I would suggest using the provider API instead, since it's way simpler.

 ```javascript
 ...